monsonite/Suite-16/README.md

 The instruction set and architecture for "Suite-16" was inspired by Woz's Sweet-16

+I am most indebted to Marcel van Kervinck and Dieter Muller for their shared work that has inspired this project

 Having studied other TTL computer projects, it seems that a 4-bit slice is a practical and maneagable way to proceed.

 Many TTL ICs come in 4-bit versions - including registers, counters, adders and multiplexers.
 A 4-bit slice can be made from less than 20 ICs all in 16 pin packages, so the circuit design can be fairly compact, and easy to handle, fitting onto a 10x10 pcb.